Last Updated on May 23, 2024 by Veronica Sparks

 2. Decide on Your Garden Layout

 Once you’ve chosen a suitable location, it’s time to map out your vegetable garden.
-Consider factors such as the size of your garden, the types of vegetables you want to grow, and any companion planting strategies you wish to implement.
+Consider factors such as the size of your garden, the types of vegetables you want to grow, whether you’ll be succession planting, and any companion planting strategies you wish to implement.

 Divide your garden into designated beds or rows, leaving enough space between plants for optimal growth.
 Take into account the mature size of each vegetable variety and plan accordingly to prevent overcrowding.